gcampbell391/menu-management/README.md

 - Edit an existing menu item
 - Delete an exisiting menu item
 - Navigate between different menus

+There is no backend, API, or database involved.
+All of the data manipulation is controlled through state management using React Hooks and a static data file.

 # Built With